 Participants in the excited group scored 8 percent higher on average than the calm group and the control group and also reported feeling more confident about their math skills after the test.
 Why and how does this work?

 Compared with those who attempt to calm down, individuals who reappraise their anxious arousal as excitement feel more excited and perform better.
 Individuals can reappraise anxiety as excitement using minimal strategies such as self-talk (e.g., saying “I am excited” out loud) or simple messages (e.g., “get excited”), which lead them to feel more excited, adopt an opportunity mind-set (as opposed to a threat mind-set), and improve their subsequent performance.

-Keeping cool under pressure has its benefits, but while heading into big tests, students should do their best to get excited about the opportunity ahead of them.
+Keeping cool under pressure has its benefits, but while heading into big tests, students should do their best to get excited–but definitely not anxious–about the opportunity ahead of them.
 After all, peak performance is worth getting excited about!